vercel/next.js/docs/advanced-features/source-maps.md

 # Source Maps

 Source Maps are enabled by default during development.
-During production builds, they are disabled as generating source maps can significantly increase build times and memory usage while being generated.
+During production builds, they are turned off as generating source maps can significantly increase build times and memory usage while being generated.

 Next.js provides a configuration flag you can use to enable browser source map generation during the production build: